Arleen Schloss: Life and work

-Schloss was awarded an 8mm camera from Canon to experiment with 8mm video.
-With the camera, she created the travelogue video Sun Daze Away, which showed at Central Park's Summer stage and at various venues in Europe and Asia.
+She was awarded an 8mm camera from Canon Inc. to experiment with 8mm video.
+With the camera, she created the travelogue video Sun Daze Away, which showed at Central Park's Summer Stage and at various venues in Europe and Asia.
 In 1990 Schloss directed and produced the video documentary FromKepler2Cyberspace, with Hi8 equipment loans from Sony.
-This document featured the pioneers of virtual reality, including Dr. Marvin Minsky, John Perry Barlow, Timothy Leary, William Gibson and Jaron Lanier.
+This document featured pioneers of virtual reality, including Dr. Marvin Minsky, John Perry Barlow, Timothy Leary, William Gibson, and Jaron Lanier.
 During the same period, Schloss filmed a series of interviews with John Cage and included those interviews in a series entitled Windows of Chance/Change.
 Nickelodeon, because of her video work and art in dealing with the alphabet and children, hired Schloss in 1989 to direct and produce 15 live video excerpts for the animated TV series Eureeka's Castle, which won a Cable ACE Award.

 In the 1990s Schloss continued her work with new forms of art and media.
-She exhibited her electronic work Marbelize at the international digital and technology show at ISEA, in Rotterdam and showed multimedia work on the digital art, radio and an internet program called ArtNetWeb PORT: Navigating Digital Culture at MIT List Visual Arts Center in 1997.
+She exhibited her electronic work Marbelize at the international digital and technology show at ISEA, in Rotterdam and showed multimedia work on the digital art, radio, and internet program called ArtNetWeb PORT: Navigating Digital Culture at MIT List Visual Arts Center in 1997.

-Schloss received various grants, awards and residencies from The Experimental Television Center, Creative Artists Public Service Grant, New York Foundation for the Arts, Harvestworks, Allied Productions and the Ford Foundation.
-She is on the board of Art & Sciences Collaborations Inc, and her work is in the collections of the Fales Library Downtown Collection, AT&T, The Aldrich Contemporary Art Museum and the 53rd Street Library Donnell Library in New York City.
+Schloss received various grants, awards, and residencies from The Experimental Television Center, Creative Artists Public Service Grant, New York Foundation for the Arts, Harvestworks, Allied Productions, and the Ford Foundation.
+She was on the board of Art & Sciences Collaborations Inc, and her work is in the collections of the Fales Library Downtown Collection, AT&T, The Aldrich Contemporary Art Museum, and the 53rd Street Library Donnell Library in New York City.

-The New York Underground Museum documents her entire work.
+The New York Underground Museum documents her entire oeuvre.

-Schloss lives in New York City.
+Arleen Schloss died on May 23, 2026, at the age of 82.